keyfour/phixilab-yocto-builder/README.md

-# Phixilab Yocto Docker Project
+# Yocto Builder Project

-This project sets up a Docker environment for building Yocto projects.
-It uses Docker to create a consistent and isolated build environment.
+This project sets up a Docker environment for building Yocto projects, ensuring a consistent and isolated build setup.

 ## Table of Contents